How To Generate Synthetic Data: Full Guide

 Variational Autoencoders (VAEs)

 VAEs use deep learning to encode data into a compressed representation.
-They employ the input data's distribution to generate new data points.
+They employ the input data distribution to generate new data points.
 VAEs do so while maintaining the statistical characteristics of the original dataset.
 Variational Autoencoders are particularly useful for capturing the underlying structure and variability within complex datasets.

 Industry Applications